A Manta Rays + Diving + Snorkeling tour by Torpedo Tours. Back to all Big Island tours.

 Included: Snorkel Gear (for the night snorkel) is included..
 Important: Dive Gear for the night dive is *not* included but can be rented at a cost of $40 for buoyancy compensator, regulator, wetsuit, mask, and fins.

 Cancellations: This policy applies to any cancellation of a private charter, or reduction in the number of passengers you booked on a shared charter.
 There is no refund for any reservation made within 48 hours of the activity.
 Additionally, if you cancel 2 weeks (14 days) prior to your trip date, there will be no charge.
 If you cancel between 8 and 13 days prior to your trip date, 50 percent of the charter price may be charged if we are unable to rebook your space.
 Any cancellation 7 days or less before the scheduled charter, or if you do not present yourself on the day of the charter, will be charged 100 percent of your reserved space for that charter.
 We reserve the right to cancel a charter due to mechanical failure or unsafe weather conditions.
 When we cancel a trip, you are refunded in full.
 If you have questions or concerns call 808-938-0405

-Read more: about manta rays on the Love Big Island website in our manta rays guide.
+Read more: about manta rays in our Big Island manta rays guide.

 During the manta ray night snorkel you will spend your time in the water holding onto a floating board looking down, while the divers divers gather together and sit on the bottom looking up.
 Bright lights shines down into the water attracting plankton.
 The Mantas, who feed on plankton, cruise between the divers and snorkelers doing continuous flips and scooping up mouthfuls of plankton at their nightly buffet.

 It is not possible to do “free snorkeling” during the tour because your snorkel and fins can hurt the manta rays.
 Touching them can remove their protective skin coating and the mantas will likely leave if touched.